PGE submits 2021 Wildfire Mitigation Plan

 According to Conley, the utility has also been very active with outreach efforts and works closely with local fire departments as they implement their wildfire mitigation efforts, maintaining an open line of communication.

-Sutter County Fire Chief John Shalowitz, echoed that and said while Sutter County does not have large areas of concern as do Yuba and Colusa counties, the utility has maintained an extraordinary line of communication about not only wildfire mitigation efforts but also public safety issues such as gas emergencies.
+Sutter County Fire Chief John Shalowitz, echoed that and said while Sutter County does not have large areas of concern as do Colusa, Glenn or Tehama counties, the utility has maintained an extraordinary line of communication about not only wildfire mitigation efforts but also public safety issues such as gas emergencies.

 Shalowitz said while Sutter County does not see the devastating effects of catastrophic wildfires, his department responds to the events all over the state so it is nice to see PG&E make these efforts to mitigate future wildfires.